 Scott Talley is a conservative Republican Senator representing South Carolina’s 12th District.
 An Upstate South Carolina native, Scott served in the House of Representatives from 2000-2008.
 He was elected to the State Senate in 2016.

-Talley earned a reputation for pushing economic development legislation and accomplishing reform in the State House.
-He was named “taxpayer hero” by then-Governor Mark Sanford for his opposition to tax increases and his dedication to cutting waste and saving taxpayer dollars.
+Talley has earned a reputation for crafting and fighting for transparency and ethics reform.
+When in the House, he was named “taxpayer hero” by then-Governor Mark Sanford for his opposition to tax increases and his dedication to cutting waste and saving taxpayer dollars.

 Scott graduated from Wofford College, where he played basketball.
 He later graduated from the University of South Carolina School of Law and has been in private practice in Spartanburg since 2002.
 Talley is an attorney in Spartanburg, SC.
 Scott and his wife Kelly have three sons.